NFL Team Grades for Week 3

 Result: Lost 21-17

-It's difficult to bash the Jets for losing on the road, on a short week, with a rookie quarterback against a very opportunistic defense.
-Still, this team had a 14-0 lead and blew it to a rookie quarterback who has gotten nearly zero first-team reps as a pro.
+It's difficult to bash the Jets for losing on the road, on a short week, with a rookie quarterback against an opportunistic defense.
+Still, they had a 14-0 lead and blew it to a rookie quarterback who has gotten nearly zero first-team reps as a pro.

 Plenty of people deserve blame for blowing the two-touchdown lead, including head coach Todd Bowles.
 He could not keep his team disciplined—it had two unsportsmanlike conduct penalties—and couldn't get his defense to adjust after Baker Mayfield took over at quarterback.

 Darnold also deserves some blame for making poor decisions and forcing throws down the stretch.
-He's obviously still learning, but even a rookie should know that being careless with the ball will cost you games.
+He's obviously still learning, but even a rookie should know that being careless with the ball will cost his team games.

-While the narrative has rightfully been around the Browns getting their first win since 2016, the fact the Jets completely melted down cannot be ignored.
+While the narrative has rightfully been around the Browns getting their first win since 2016, the fact that the Jets melted down cannot be ignored.

 Week 3 Grade: D-